If you’re wondering what a no gas MIG welder is, or how to MIG weld I’m going to show you that and a lot more.

 The awesome thing about no gas MIG welding is that you can start welding right out of the box when you buy a new wire welder.
 A wire welder is also known as a MIG welder.

-The reason a no gas MIG welder works so well for beginners is because you don’t have to buy a gas cylinder to start welding with it, unlike MIG welding.
+The reason a no gas MIG welder works so well for beginners is that you don’t have to buy a gas cylinder to start welding with it, unlike MIG welding.

 As I stated, a no gas MIG welder is the same thing as a flux core wire welder.